 Have you seen our hexagon Saltillo tiles?
-We have multiple size options with the most popular being 6×6, 8×8, and 12×12-inches.
+We have multiple size options, the most popular being 6×6, 8×8, and 12×12-inches.

-Traditional Saltillo tile hexagon tiles boast beautiful terracotta colors from orange, red, and gold.
-It’s a tried and true choice for Spanish style home decor.
+Traditional Saltillo hexagon tiles boast beautiful terracotta colors from orange, red, and gold.
+It’s a tried and true choice for Spanish-style home decor.

 Or admire this amazing hexagon tile pattern in our Manganese Saltillo.
 I personally love this pattern in this color finish.
 Manganese Saltillo tile works as old-world style flooring.
 It also fares well for modern-style flooring.

 Looking for a non-slip surface for an outdoor or wet area?
 Then Antique hexagon Saltillo tile is right for you.
-We manufacture Antique Saltillo tile to look like a reclaimed terracotta tile.
-But it doesn’t have the extravagant price tag!
-Since each tile is hand-textured, and Antique Saltillo floor has a non-slip surface.
+We manufacture Antique Saltillo tile to look like reclaimed terracotta tile.
+But it doesn’t have an extravagant price tag!
+Since each tile is hand-textured, Antique Saltillo floor tile has a non-slip surface.
 So, it looks great and has added function for outdoor and wet areas!